GLASS: Global-Local Aggregation for Inference-time Sparsification of LLMs: Assumptions and Objectives

-Our goal is to dynamically prune a subset of FFN hidden units (neurons) at inference-time, to reduce both the parameter count and computational cost, while minimizing degradation in downstream model quality with respect to the base (unpruned) model.
-Specifically, given a per-layer budget \(k < m\), we aim to select a subset of \(k\) hidden units (referred to as \emph{critical neurons}) to retain, and removing the remaining \(m - k\) units.
+The objective is to dynamically prune a subset of FFN hidden units (neurons) at inference-time, while minimizing degradation in model quality with respect to the base (unpruned) model.
+For each FFN block, given a budget \(k < m\), we aim to select a subset of \(k\) hidden units (referred to as \emph{critical neurons}).
+This can be represented as a binary mask with $k$ non-zero entries.
+In the decoding phase, with the mask, model inference becomes faster due to reduced computation for each FFN.